-If you're into cakes and cocktails, this bundt recipe is spot-on: a tribute to the wonderful old-fashioned drink, it's dense and moist with a wonderful orange flavor and a has bourbon caramel sauce that you will want to eat with a spoon!
-Serve it in a bowl and call it dessert.
+If you're into cakes and cocktails, this bundt recipe is spot on: a tribute to the wonderful bourbon-based Old Fashioned drink, it's dense and moist with a wonderful orange flavor and features a boozy caramel sauce that you'll want to eat with a spoon!
+Serve it warm in a bowl with extra sauce and call it dessert.

 Preparing the bundt pan